 This project is focused on the volcanostratigraphy, mapping, and magnetostratigraphy of the Goat Rocks volcanic complex in Washington.
 This eroded Cascade Arc composite volcano was active from 0.5-3.2 Ma, and deep erosion provides a look inside a young arc volcanic center.

-Several geomagnetic reversals and excursions are preserved here, and my portion of the project aims to find these reversals and refine their age.
+Several geomagnetic reversals and excursions are preserved here, and a portion of the project aims to find these reversals and refine their age.

 Uplift of Steens Mountain

 Steens Mountain is a very large and prominent topographic feature in southeastern Oregon.
-You should drive to the top if you’re ever in the area.
-This is the source region of the Steens Basalts, the youngest member of the Columbia River flood basalts.
+You should drive to the top if you’re ever in the area, the view cannot be overstated.
+This is the source region of the Steens Basalts, the oldest member of the Columbia River flood basalts.
 The eastern face of the mountain was created by a prominent basin and range normal fault.
 However, the timing of fault activation and topographic uplift is not known.

 This project uses thermochronologic, structural, stratigraphic, and paleomagnetic data to determine the uplift history of Steens Mountain.
 Preliminary data suggests that uplift was already underway by 15 Ma but significant uplift did not occur until after 10 Ma.